 Message from the DirectorAbout IES

-The Institute currently consists of nine research centers, including the Research Center for Financial Gerontology (RCFG), the Panel Data Research Center (PDRC), the Center for International Economics (CIE), the Center for Research on Equality of Opportunity for Children (CREOC), the Center for Fiscal and Monetary Policy (CFMP), the Centre for Finance, Technology and Economics at Keio (FinTEK), the Center for Social Innovation in Market Design (SIMDI), Community Mechanism Research Center (CMRC), and Center for Research on Inbound Tourism (CRIT).
+In addition, the IES has established affiliated centers to provide focused support in several research fields.
+The Institute currently includes nine research centers, including the Research Center for Financial Gerontology (RCFG), the Panel Data Research Center (PDRC), the Center for International Economics (CIE), the Center for Research on Equality of Opportunity for Children (CREOC), the Center for Fiscal and Monetary Policy (CFMP), the Centre for Finance, Technology and Economics at Keio (FinTEK), the Center for Social Innovation in Market Design (SIMDI), Community Mechanism Research Center (CMRC), and International Business Creation Research Center (CRIBC).
 These research centers have been actively conducting various research projects pertaining to their research themes.

 Economics is an essential discipline for solving various problems such as financial stability, environmental issues, poverty, and human rights issues in countries around the world as well as socioeconomic issues in our country.
 In addition, many empirical studies have shown that the academic knowledge of economics is useful in non-public areas such as corporate activities and daily decision-making by people.
 The IES, in pursuit of Fukuzawa Yukichi's principle of "leading the entire society," is committed to supporting activities to create knowledge in economics that is not only confined to the academic world, but is also open to society.
 We sincerely appreciate your broad support.